The intrinsic formality of $E_n$-operads: Background and the statement of the obstruction problem

 which realizes our cohomology isomorphism.

-We may also assume that $\KOp$ is equipped with an involution $J: \KOp\xrightarrow{\simeq}\KOp$, and in parallel, we consider the involution inherited by the $(n-1)$-Poisson operad $J_*: \PoisOp_{n-1}^c\rightarrow\PoisOp_{n-1}^c$ from the little $n$-discs operad $\DOp_n$ (as we explained in the introduction of the paper).
-We require, in this context, that our isomorphism $\chi: \PoisOp_{n-1}^c\xrightarrow{\simeq}\DGH^*(\KOp)$ preserves the involution operations at the cohomology level.
+We may also assume that $\KOp$ is equipped with an involution $J: \KOp\xrightarrow{\simeq}\KOp$, and in parallel, we consider the involution inherited by the $n$-Poisson cooperad $J_*: \PoisOp_n^c\rightarrow\PoisOp_n^c$ from the little $n$-discs operad $\DOp_n$ (as we explained in the introduction of the paper).
+We require, in this context, that our isomorphism $\chi: \PoisOp_n^c\xrightarrow{\simeq}\DGH^*(\KOp)$ preserves the involution operations at the cohomology level.
 We then have isomorphisms induced by the involution operations on the source and target objects of our function space.
 We consider the conjugate of these operations.
-We accordingly get a map on our bicosimplicial space $J: X\xrightarrow{\simeq} X$, satisfying $J^2= \id$, and of which fixed points represent involution preserving functions.
+We accordingly get a map on our bicosimplicial space $J: X\xrightarrow{\simeq} X$, which satisfies $J^2=\id$, and whose fixed points represent involution preserving functions.

 In this context, we can also use the Bousfield obstruction theory equivariantly with respect to the action of involutions.
 We then use that the objects $X^{k l}$ are simplicial modules over our characteristic zero ground field (and not only abelian groups) for all $k,l\in\NN$, and that the codegeneracy operators of the bicosimplicial object $X$ preserve this module structure as well as our involution operator $J: X^{k l}\rightarrow X^{k l}$.
 We essentially deduce from this requirement that the subspaces of fixed points $(X^{k k})^J$ inside $X^{k k}$, $k\in\NN$, still form a Reedy fibrant cosimplicial object in the category of simplicial sets, while we have $\Tot_s^{\Delta}(X)^J = \Tot_s^{\Delta}(X^J)$ and $\Tot^{\Delta}(X)^J = \Tot^{\Delta}(X^J) = \lim_s\Tot_s^{\Delta}(X^J)$ by interchange of limits.
 In this setting, we can assume that we take a representative of our degree zero cocycle $[\phi]\in\pi^0\pi_0(X)$ which is invariant under the action of the involution $J: X\xrightarrow{\simeq} X$ on the bicosimplicial function space $X$, because we have the interchange formula $\pi^0\pi_0(X)^{J_*} = \pi^0(\pi_0(X)^J) = \pi^0(\pi_0(X^J))$.
 We also have the identity $\pi^s\pi_t(X^J) = \pi^s\pi_t(X)^{J_*}$ for each $t>0$ and for every $s\in\NN$, because these cohomotopy groups are determined by the homology of a conormalized complex of cosimplicial modules over the ground field $\kk$.